- Program Areas

 Despite the best treatment approaches, some contamination remains difficult to remove, residing as dense nonaqueous phase liquids (DNAPLs) or in difficult-to-treat areas, such as fractured geologic media and low permeable zones.
 SERDP and ESTCP efforts seek to better understand what causes persistent contamination and which methods are most effective in remediating and monitoring such sites.
 The aim is to improve how existing technologies are used to treat challenging sites and to establish remediation goals based on science.

 Our understanding of the risks posed by groundwater contaminants continuously evolves.
 As technologies for monitoring contaminants improve, the ability to detect previously unknown threats to groundwater resources improves.
 As the state of science for toxicology and exposure changes, new pathways, chemicals, and levels of exposures must be assessed.
-SERDP and ESTCP efforts focus on the fate, transport, and treatment of emerging contaminants, such as perchlorate, NDMA, and 1,4-dioxane and others.
+SERDP and ESTCP efforts focus on the fate, transport, and treatment of emerging contaminants, such as per- and polyfluoroalkyl substances (PFASs), perchlorate, NDMA, 1,4-dioxane and others.
 Studies also examine new pathways for human exposure from contaminated groundwater, such as vapor intrusion, with the goal of preventing or mitigating such exposure.
 Investment in studying emerging issues enables DoD remediation program managers to be prepared to deal with such issues in cost-effective ways.

 Monitoring remains the foundation of groundwater cleanup efforts.
 Ineffective monitoring results in poor decisions on treatment options and design.
 Costly and ineffective groundwater compliance monitoring approaches can lead to large long term liabilities for DoD.
 SERDP and ESTCP efforts focus on improving performance and compliance monitoring needed to design, optimize, and operate treatment systems.

-NEW!
 National Academy of Sciences Report:

 Alternatives for Managing the Nation's Complex Contaminated Groundwater Sites (2012)